mercuryt/lib_rock_mechanism/README.md

 * Glass Rave:
 	Benchmarking speed of vision with open sightlines.
 	An area is created with dimensions of 200x200x5.
 The bottom layer is filled with solid stone, all other layers are filled with glass floor.
-An ACTOR is placed in every block which is not solid, 1600 actors in total.
+An DerivedActor is placed in every block which is not solid, 1600 actors in total.
 100 steps are processed.
 	The average time for a step is 23ms and the longest step is 35ms.
 * Stone Rave:
 	Benchmarking speed of vision with closed sightlines.